Spotted Lanternfly Background

 • Spotted Lanternfly (SLF) is a plant hopper, Lycorma delicatula (white) belonging to the family Fulgoridae in the order Hemiptera (true bugs).

 • Makes use of over 70 different plant species, including fruit trees, ornamental trees, woody trees, vegetables, herbs and vines.
-Including agricultural crops like grapes and hops.
 Strongly prefers the invasive “Tree of Heaven”

 • Like most hemipterans, SLF feeds on plants using their sucking and piercing mouthparts to extract plant sap.

 • Adults and nymphs feed on phloem tissues of young stems with their piercing and sucking mouthparts and excrete large quantities of liquid (honeydew).